duracelltomi/gtm4wp/readme.txt

 WARNING!
 If you are using the geo or weather options of this plugin, make sure your hosting is using PHP 7.0 or newer!

+If you are using the WooCommerce integration with enhanced ecommerce, once again you will need to update your GTM container.
+Please check the [setup article](https://gtm4wp.com/how-to-articles/how-to-setup-enhanced-ecommerce-tracking) to see what needs to be changed.
+The goal is to keep this setup in the upcoming versions.

 * Added: Google Business Vertical option to populate Google Ads dynamic remarketing
 * Added: Make automatic cookie blocking mode of Cookiebot to work with your Google Tag Manager container (new option in the Integration tab)
 * Added: support for [server side containers with custom domains](https://developers.google.com/tag-manager/serverside/send-data#update_the_gtmjs_source_domain)